 - The author(s) want the manuscript to be published and then to be cited by other authors.

-- Reviewers want a well presented manuscript, in which the area of the work and its contribution to that area is clearly presented.
+- Reviewers want a well-presented manuscript, in which the area of the work and its contribution to that area is clearly presented.
 This will include things like, a clear explanatory title describing the content, a very clear summary indicating the scope of the work and the main findings.
-A clearly written, easily understood and concise manuscript, in which the work is put in to context and the contributions clearly defined.
+The body of the manuscript must also be clearly written, easily understood and concise.
+Reviewers will also want the contributions (novelty) clearly defined and the work put in to context by comparing it with the work of others.

-- The Editor and publishers want to produce a journal that will be read by a large number of subscribers.
+- The Editor and publishers want to produce a journal that will be read by their subscribers.

 - A subscriber wants to quickly identify manuscripts that are relevant to their areas of interest and then very quickly absorb the key points.